-Imagine coming to the New World in 1608 — a two-month crossing from Honfleur in France up the St. Lawrence River and landing in Tadoussac.
-Champlain, the leader of the expedition, after spending a dismal winter trying to start a colony on Sainte-Croix Island near the Atlantic coast in 1604, would now try again.
+Coming to the New World in 1608 meant a two-month crossing from Honfleur in France, journeying up the St. Lawrence River and landing in Tadoussac, a site visited by Jacques Cartier in 1535 when it was used by Innu people but by 1608 had been established as the first trading post in Canada.
+Samuel de Champlain led the 1608 expedition, and after spending a dismal winter trying to start a colony on Sainte-Croix Island near the Atlantic coast in 1604, he set about trying again.

 Founding Quebec city

-His men assembled a small barque and Champlain sailed up river to Ile d’Orleans and just beyond that to a site the local tribes called Kebec, meaning the narrowing of the waters.
+Champlain’s men assembled a small barque and sailed up river to Ile d’Orleans and just beyond that to a site the local tribes called Kebec, meaning the narrowing of the waters.

 Here Champlain decided to start his colony.
 The ships were unloaded, the men began building square-timbered store rooms and housing.
 In addition, they surrounded the buildings with a palisade so it could withstand a siege.